 Category Times

 On-peak reflects times when average demand is highest.

 On-peak The on-peak period is:

 from 4 p.m. to 9 p.m. on weekdays, all year

 Mid-peak reflects the shoulder periods between on-peak and weekend off- peak times.

 Mid-peak The mid-peak period is:

 from 7 a.m. to 4 p.m. and from 9 p.m. to 11 p.m. on weekdays, all year

 Weekend off-peak Reflects times:

-weekend on-peak between 7 a.m. and 11 p.m. on weekends and holidays, all year.
+Weekend on-peak between 7 a.m. and 11 p.m. on weekends and holidays, all year.

+Ultra-low overnight Reflects times:

+Oitra-iow overnight between 11 p.m. and 7 a.m. everyday, all year.